sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Directories used by font packages
+Short desc    : Directories used by font packages
 URL          : https://docs.fedoraproject.org/en-US/packaging-guidelines/FontsPolicy/
-Лицензия     : MIT
+License      : MIT
-Описание     : This package contains the basic directory layout used by font packages,
+Descript     : This package contains the basic directory layout used by font packages,
              : including the correct permissions for the directories.
 ```